Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 On border control

-Unless it has changed recently, a foreign visitor must fill in an entry form that is then stamped by the customs officer when you enter the country.
-You should keep the part that he/she gives back to you in your passport.
-When you leave the country they will request that document.
+At the time of writing, foreign visitors must fill in an entry form that is then stamped by the customs officer on entry.
+You should keep the part that is given back to you in your passport as it will be requested when you leave the country.

 A note on safety

 Argentina is not a particularly dangerous country, but there is a lot of poverty.
-In Buenos Aires, in particular, you should think a little bit about safety and take extra care:
+In Buenos Aires in particular you should be mindful of your safety and take extra care:

 - The biggest concern is pickpockets.
 Handbags, cameras, loose jewellery can also be snatched.
-You should also take care with your (hand)bag when in a restaurant.
-So avoid loosely hanging cameras, big jewellery, open bags, don’t leave a phone / wallet lying on a table etc.
+Keep a close eye on your (hand)bag when in a restaurant, and avoid loosely hanging cameras, showy jewellery, open bags, phone/wallet left lying on the table etc.

-- In particular, in BA there is a tradition of demonstrations (particularly in front of the president’s Casa Rosada).
-Don’t go near them.
+- In Buenos Aires in particular there is a tradition of demonstrations (particularly in front of the president’s Casa Rosada).
+Keep clear.

-- Be aware of the environment where you are.
-Be careful going into poorer or rougher areas (e.g. around Boca).
+- Be aware of your environment and take care when going into poorer or rougher areas (e.g. around La Boca in Buenos Aires).

-- Prefer “radio taxi” when hailing a taxi, with a company logo on the back door.
+- Prefer “radio taxi” when hailing a taxi, with a company logo on the passenger door.

-- Be careful when crossing the street, even at traffic lights.
+- Be careful when crossing the street, even at traffic lights, and even if the light is green for you.